By George Beccaloni PhD

 Just below my house is the fort, built by the Portuguese, below which is an open space to the beach, and beyond this the native town extends for about a mile to the north-east.
 About the centre of it is the palace of the Sultan, now a large untidy, half-ruinous building of stone."

 The house itself might be identifiable by having the structure and floor plan that Wallace described, and the fact that there was a deep well in the garden (whether behind or to one side of the house he doesn't say).
-However, Wallace himself seems to suggest that the construction of the house was normal for that region, and its floor plan may not be unusual either.
-Also many houses probably had wells, so the presence of a well in the garden might not help identify the house.
+However, Wallace himself seems to suggest that the construction of the house was normal for that area, and its floor plan may not be unusual either.
+Interestingly, de Clercq (1890) states that "There is a clear shortage of good drinking water in the capital.
+The wells have been dug too close to the beach and not deep enough—as a result, there is always salt in the water.
+It does not bother the natives, though, and even the Europeans become used to it after a while, so nobody wants to take the trouble and spend the money needed to dig a deeper well somewhere on the slope of the mountain."
+This suggests that deep wells were probably rare, so the presence of such a well may be important evidence for determining the site of Wallace's house.

 The location of the house